Jean van Heijenoort: Academic work

-After completing a Ph.D. in mathematics at New York University in 1949 under the supervision of J. J. Stoker, Van Heijenoort began to teach mathematics at New York University, but moved to logic and philosophy of mathematics, largely under the influence of Georg Kreisel.
+After completing a PhD in mathematics at New York University in 1949 under the supervision of J. J. Stoker, Van Heijenoort began to teach mathematics at New York University, but moved to logic and philosophy of mathematics, largely under the influence of Georg Kreisel.
 He started teaching philosophy, first part-time at Columbia University, then full-time at Brandeis University from 1965 to 1977.
 He spent much of his last decade at Stanford University, writing and editing eight books, including parts of the Collected Works of Kurt Gödel.

 From Frege to Gödel: A Source Book in Mathematical Logic (1967) is an anthology of translations on the history of logic and the foundations of mathematics.
 It begins with the first complete translation of Frege's 1879 Begriffsschrift, followed by 45 short pieces on mathematical logic and axiomatic set theory, originally published between 1889 and 1931.
 The anthology ends with Gödel's landmark paper on the incompleteness of Peano arithmetic.

 Nearly all the content of From Frege to Gödel: A Source Book in Mathematical Logic had only been available in a few North American university libraries (e.g., even the Library of Congress did not acquire a copy of the Begriffsschrift until 1964), and all but four pieces had to be translated from one of six continental European languages.
 When possible, the authors of the original texts reviewed the translations, and suggested corrections and amendments.
 Each piece was supplied with editorial footnotes and an introduction (mostly by Van Heijenoort but some by Willard Quine and Burton Dreben); its references were combined into a comprehensive bibliography, and misprints, inconsistencies, and errors were corrected.

 From Frege to Gödel: A Source Book in Mathematical Logic contributed to advancing the view that modern logic begins with, and builds on, the Begriffsschrift.
 Grattan-Guinness (2000) argues that this perspective on the history of logic is mistaken, because Frege employed an idiosyncratic notation and was significantly less read than Peano.
-Ironically, van Heijenoort (1967) is often cited by those who prefer the alternative model theoretic stance on logic and mathematics.
+Ironically, Van Heijenoort (1967) is often cited by those who prefer the alternative model theoretic stance on logic and mathematics.
 Much of the history of that stance, whose leading lights include George Boole, Charles Sanders Peirce, Ernst Schröder, Leopold Löwenheim, Thoralf Skolem, Alfred Tarski, and Jaakko Hintikka, is covered in Brady (2000).
 From Frege to Gödel: A Source Book in Mathematical Logic underrated the algebraic logic of De Morgan, Boole, Peirce, and Schröder, but devoted more pages to Skolem than to anyone other than Frege, and included Löwenheim (1915), the founding paper on model theory.

 Jean-Yves Girard's seminal paper on Linear logic is dedicated in memory of Jean van Heijenoort.

+Death

+Van Heijenoort was murdered by his fourth wife Anne-Marie.
+When Van Heijenoort tried to divorce, Anne threatened to commit suicide.
+"Of course, she wants to kill me too", he said to a friend.
+In March 1986, he returned to Mexico City from Stanford.
+He was shot three times and Anne shot herself thereafter.